alinapradhan/decision-tree-on-diabetes-pyspark/README.md

 * Accuracy: *to be filled in*
 * Confusion Matrix: *to be filled in*
 * Example prediction outputs: *to be added*

----

-👉 Would you like me to also create a **requirements.txt** file for this repo so you can include it alongside the README?